johnnysbug/flutterdle/README.md

 Now on the [Apple AppStore](https://apps.apple.com/us/app/flutterdle/id1619710555) and [Google Play Store](https://play.google.com/store/apps/details?id=com.johnnysbug.flutterdle)!

-I tried to implement the majority of features seen in the actual game(https://www.nytimes.com/games/wordle/index.html) game.
+I tried to implement the majority of features seen in the actual [game](https://www.nytimes.com/games/wordle/index.html).
 Here's a list of features:

 - displays shake animation when a word doesn't exist in the word list or is shorter than five characters
 - flips the letter tiles in a staggered manner when a guess is accepted